Sqaard/RL-based-Feature-Ablation/README.md

    Its main conclusion was that **macro/exogenous context looked more robust than HMM/GRU-style learned features**, while HMM and GRU did not justify becoming the main route to improvement.

 3. **Ablation Ladder v2 (current main result)**
-   The current Horizon A stage, built around:
+   The current Horizon A stage, built around robust checkpoint/configuration selection.
-   - a fixed reference PPO agent,
-   - walk-forward evaluation,
-   - robust checkpoint/configuration selection,
-   - controlled feature-family ablations,
-   - and regime-aware reporting.

 ---